sotatek-dev/mina-snap/README.md

 Please check out the documentation in our [wiki](https://github.com/sotatek-dev/mina-snap/wiki/API-Documentation)

 ## Notes
+- To load o1js code in your UI, you must set the COOP and COEP headers.
+These headers enable o1js to use SharedArrayBuffer that o1js relies on to enable important WebAssembly (Wasm) features.
+Please checkout this [link](https://docs.minaprotocol.com/zkapps/how-to-write-a-zkapp-ui#enabling-coop-and-coep-headers).
+In the local environment, create a `setupProxy.js` file inside `packages/site/src`.
+You can find the content of the file in the `packages/site/src/setupProxy.example.js`

 - Babel is used for transpiling TypeScript to JavaScript, so when building with the CLI, `transpilationMode` must be set to `localOnly` (default) or `localAndDeps`.
 - For the global `wallet` type to work, you have to add the following to your `tsconfig.json`: